Disla-Novo/Dimidium_Bellerophon/README.md

+# Bellerophon: The Parametric DSL for Additive Manufacturing
 <img width="1920" height="1080" alt="Screenshot 2026-06-21 16-41-05" src="https://github.com/user-attachments/assets/f183a2cc-0eb3-400e-80fb-a63b39963ac6" />

-# Bellerophon – The Parametric DSL for Additive Manufacturing

 Bellerophon is a compiled domain-specific language (DSL) and IDE designed to replace rigid G-code scripts with structured, parametric macros.
 By acting as a universal abstraction layer, it allows you to write complex procedural geometry and machine control logic once, and compile it directly into target-specific formats like Klipper, Marlin, or other types of firmware.